Edit

 When using this option the server will deny requests from any HTTP client's IP address that makes more than configurable number of requests over a period of time.
 The IP address will remain blocked until the number of requests within a time period drops below the configured limit.

-To test this feature set the "Maximum number of requests" to 5 and "Time period" to 5000 by using either IIS Manager or by executing appcmd command:
+To test this feature set the "Maximum number of requests" to 5 and "Time period" to 5000 by executing appcmd command:

 %WINDIR%\system32\inetsrv\appcmd.exe set config -section:system.webServer/security/dynamicIpSecurity /denyByRequestRate.enabled:"True" /denyByRequestRate.maxRequests:"5" /denyByRequestRate.requestIntervalInMilliseconds:"5000" /commit:apphost